KhronosGroup/Vulkan-Guide/chapters/extensions/VK_KHR_sampler_ycbcr_conversion.md

 While this section will go over more of this extension in details, **disclaimer**:

-> The use of YCbCr sampler conversion is a niche area in computer graphics and mainly stems from the fact analog inputs (for example cameras) can read in data better this way and also it can be better for compression (example JPEG).
+> The use of YCbCr sampler conversion is a niche area in 3D graphics and say it's mainly used for processing inputs from video decoders and cameras.
 This means it is not important for the common Vulkan developer to need to understand the additions of this extension.
 >
 > This guide will not even attempt to teach you about YCbCr and expects you have some basic knowledge of this domain already
 >